uesteibar/newsletterjs/README.md

 ##Stack
-This project is build using AngularJS + Node-webkit and Bootstrap 3 (flatly theme).
+This project is built using AngularJS + Node-webkit and Bootstrap 3 (flatly theme).
 It uses IndexedDB as the local DDBB (implementation can be found at 'indexedDBService.js')